NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

 func_pso = device.newComputePipelineStateWithFunction_error_(func_name, None)
 ```
 A compute pipeline can run a single compute function, hence multiple compute pipelines are needed for multiple compute functions
-4. Create a command queue, command queue is used to send work(command buffers) to the GPU
+4. Create a command queue, which is used to send work(command buffers) to the GPU
 ```python
 q = device.newCommandQueue()
 ```